FAOEuFMD/milestones-dashboard/README.md

 Run `npm install` in the project folder to install server side dependencies.

 You will also need to create and activate a virtual environment.
-Run the commands `python -m venv venv` and `source venv/bin/activate` to activate your virtual environment.
+Run the commands `python -m venv venv` and `source venv/bin/activate` (or `. venv/Scripts/activate` for Windows users) to activate your virtual environment.
 Then, run `pip install -r requirements.txt` in order to install the Python dependencies required to run the backend.
+You may need to install python-dotenv separately: `pip install python-dotenv`.

 Type `cd frontend` in the terminal and run `npm install` to install client-side dependencies related to React TypeScript (the client).
 Check if the following is installed: